HMS Partridge (1916): Service

 On 11 December 1917 the destroyer left from Lerwick in the Shetland Islands, along with HMS Pellew and several armed trawlers to escort six merchant ships to Bergen, in Norway.
 The convoy was spotted by a flotilla of German destroyers and they unsuccessfully fought an engagement with the attacking destroyers, with Partridge being hit repeatedly by shells and torpedoes.
 The destroyer subsequently sank in the North Sea on 12 December 1917.
 Reports indicate that 97 of the crew were killed and only 24 were rescued.
+Among the dead was Edward John Buley, who had survived the sinking of the RMS Titanic five years earlier.
 The wreck is believed to be off the Norwegian coast.
 One incident of reported heroism in the sinking, in which a Lieutenant Grey sacrificed a place in a life-raft for another officer resulted in the award of the Stanhope Gold Medal by the Royal Humane Society.